 2) What is my meaning that comes from ____

 The idea is joy + meaning = contentedness.
-I had to start doing one (free) thing a day that brings me joy.
-And I had to read Man's Search For Meaning by Viktor E. Frankl.
-Prior to this appointment, I felt under attack.
-I felt like other drivers were trying to run me off the road, people we goading me online - in general, it felt like a monster was trying to eat me.
-When I started to look for meaning and started doing one joyful thing a day, plus reading that book (my god, you guys, read that book), I started to feel better.
+I started doing one thing a day that brings me joy.
+And I read Man's Search For Meaning by Viktor E. Frankl.
+I felt under attack, like other drivers were trying to run me off the road and people we goading me online.
+When I started to look for meaning and doing one joyful thing a day, plus reading that book (my god, you guys, read that book), I felt better.

-She also told me to look at these perceived attacks as an invitation - an actual, literal, paper invitation that you get in the mail.
-And to decline that invitation.
-Say no to people's invitation to their (fill in the blank) party, e.g. rage, insecurity, racism, lies, etc. When someone says something inflammatory online, visualize them walking up to you and handing you an invitation.
-And then visualization yourself declining that invitation and walking away.
+I looked at these perceived attacks as an invitation - an actual, literal, paper invitation that you get in the mail.
+And I declined those invitations.
+I said no to people's invitation to their (fill in the blank) party, e.g. rage, insecurity, racism, lies, etc. When someone said something inflammatory online, I visualized them walking up to me and handing me an invitation.
+And then I visualized myself saying no and walking away.

 So now here we are, with a President-Elect that many of us didn't support, and many of us are threatened and triggered by.
-There will be a time for organizing and action, but I'm still grieving, and I think a lot of you are, too.
-I've had to be taught self-care, but because I'm an over-performing perfectionist, I'm real good at it.
+There will be a time for organizing and action, but I'm still grieving.
 Here are some things that have helped me this week.

 4 Ways to Practice Self Care